fatalaijon/gorilla-game/README.md

 * make `canvas` a property that returns `self._canvas`

 In `gamelib.Sprite`

-* add properties `width` and `height` as convenience to get the Sprite's image width and height
+* add properties `width` and `height` to get the Sprite's image width and height

 Source files

-* Split code in `monkeys.py` to separate files for each class.
+* Split the code in `monkeys.py` to separate files for each class.
 * MonkeyGame class and the "main" block to start it moved to `monkey_game.py`.
 * Move images to `images` subdirectory.
 * Add `game_constants.py` for global constants.